ExPLoit: Extracting Private Labels in Split Learning

 1. \emph{Gradient Objective}: The loss gradient $\nabla_zL'_i$, obtained during \emph{replay split learning}, must match the original gradients $\nabla_{z}L_i$, obtained during the original split learning process.
 This can be achieved by minimizing the $l^2$ distance between $\nabla_{z}L'_i$ and $\nabla_{z}L_i$ as shown below:

-2. \emph{Label Prior Objective}: The distribution of surrogate labels must match the label prior of the dataset.
-We assume that the input owner knows the label prior distribution $P_y$ for the dataset\footnote{See Appendix~\ref{app:limitations} for a discussion on this assumption.}.
-The probability distribution of the surrogate labels can be computed by taking the expectation of the surrogate labels $P_{y'} = \mathbb{E}(y'_i)$\footnote{Each surrogate label $y'_i$ represents a discrete probability distribution over the output classes.}.
+2. \emph{Label Prior Objective}: The distribution of surrogate labels must match the label prior $P_y$ of the dataset\footnote{We assume that the input owner knows the label prior distribution (see Appendix~\ref{app:limitations}).}.
+The probability distribution of the surrogate labels can be computed by taking the expectation of the surrogate labels\footnote{Each surrogate label $y'_i$ represents a probability distribution over the output classes.} $P_{y'} = \mathbb{E}(y'_i)$.
 We perform the following optimization to match the distributions of the original and surrogate labels:

-3. \emph{Label Entropy Objective}: Each of the individual surrogate labels $y'_i$ must have low entropy.
-This is because the classification problems we consider have zero entropy one-hot labels.
+3. \emph{Label Entropy Objective}: Each individual surrogate label $y'_i$ must have low entropy as the datasets we consider have zero entropy one-hot labels.

 4. \emph{Accuracy Objective}: The surrogate model must have high prediction accuracy with respect to the surrogate labels.
 In other words, the predictions of the surrogate model $p'_i$ must be close to the surrogate labels $y'_i$.